 Why do Food Handlers need CPD?

-Chefs have a responsibility to ensure the food that is served within the food establishment is not only of good quality but is also safe to eat.
+Food handlers have a responsibility to ensure the food that is served within the food establishment is not only of good quality but is also safe to eat.
 According to the Food Standards Agency (FSA), approximately 2.4 million cases of foodborne illness occur every year in the UK.
 Also, it is estimated that more than two million people are living with a diagnosed food allergy (NARF).

-CPD courses most suited to Chefs
+CPD courses most suited to Food Handlers

 Food Safety and Hygiene for Manufacturing Level 2£20 + VAT View course